linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 This was the goal: to build a scalable, maintainable platform on which to run stateless jobs for GitLab as efficiently as possible.
 I was solving for all of the pain points listed above, but primarily thinking about job startup performance, security, and long term maintenance.
 Cost savings is always good, but for this project it was just the icing on the cake.

 ## Build Tooling
 I'm not new to Kubernetes, but I was new to EKS.
 I wanted to use a GitLab pipeline to build the EKS infrastructure.
 After some quick research, I found `eksctl` to be the easiest way to build a cluster.
-It simplifies many aspects that would otherwise require a fair bit of Cloudformation, but is flexible **enough** to get the job done, with only minor effort required outside of that.
+It simplifies many aspects that would otherwise require a fair bit of CloudFormation, but is flexible **enough** to get the job done, with only minor effort required outside of that.

-Other options included Cloudformation or CDK, but why bother when there is a bespoke tool directly from Amazon.
+Other options included CloudFormation or CDK, but why bother when there is a bespoke tool directly from Amazon.

 I built a pipeline in GitLab to deploy EKS using `eksctl` and AWS CLI.
 It relies on a YAML file that is specific to `eksctl` to define some specifics that I needed.
 I needed to use the AWS CLI to change the EKS upgrade policy to STANDARD.
 The pipeline is idempotent, so that I can safely run it as many times as I want without making unnecessary changes (think "if cluster exists, then `eksctl upgrade cluster` else `eksctl create cluster`").
 I built some logic around nodegroups, so that when I change or add nodegroups they are deployed properly, but existing nodegroups are not changed or removed.
 I also opted to use access entries for authentication, so by including the name of the role in the config file, the pipeline automatically ensures the proper access entry is added for that role.
 That allows us to authenticate with the control plane through our AWS SSO configuration.